-Machu Picchu is the name of the residential palace of the Inca Empire.
+Machu Picchu is the name of one of the residential palaces and ceremonial centers of the Inca Pachacuti, and the most famous archaeological site of the Inca Empire.
 The name means "Old Mountain", and it refers to one of two mountains on which Machu Picchu lies—the other is Huayna Picchu (Young Mountain), located 3,000 feet above the Urubamba Valley in Peru.

 Machu Picchu and Empire Building

 While Machu Picchu is mostly known for its architectural beauty and its near inaccessibility, it is the empire-building career of its builder which provides a great deal of the site's importance.
 The Inca empire had its foundations around 1200 AD.
 It remained small, one of several competing regional polities, until late in the reign of the eighth Inca king, Viracocha, about 1438 AD.
 At that time, the Inca capital at Cuzco was attacked by the Chancas, a powerful group who lived to the north.
 Viracocha fled, but his son, Inca Yupanqui, refused to cede and fought his way to victory.

 After his victory, Inca Yupanqui took the name Pachacuti (which means "cataclysm"), and began the empire building for which the Inca are renowned.
 His campaign of conquest and diplomacy extended Inca control out over the Central and Southern Highlands of Peru.
 Over the next 55 years, Pachacuti and his son Topa Inca conquered major portions of the southern coast of Peru, the northern half of Chile, northwest Argentina, and eastern Bolivia.